breinbaas/breinbaas.github.io/docs/_posts/2021-04-25-geolib-geometry.md

 categories: python geolib
 ---

-### tutorial in beta.. almost ready, use at own risk

 ### Geolib series

 In my [previous tutorial](https://breinbaas.github.io/python/geolib/2021/04/24/geolib-basic-stuff.html) I told you about errors that you might introduce in the geometry.
 This tutorial will elaborate on this.